geekodour/prombench/cmd/ghfilter/README.md

-# ghfilter
+# simpleargs

-`ghfilter` is intended to run inside a [GitHub action](https://github.com/features/actions), it currently only supports `issue_comments` event.
+`simpleargs` is intended to run inside a [GitHub action](https://github.com/features/actions), it currently only supports `issue_comments` event.

-comment parsing, permission checking, prombench label
+`simpleargas` has direct support for GithubActions with addition of a flag.

 It reads `/github/workflow/event.json` and